RKHashmani/QuobileNet/README.md

 `--floq_key *YOUR FLOQ API KEY*` will enable the use of Floq if applicable.

-`--classical` will switch the backbone to the pure classical version (SimpleNet)
+`--classic` will switch the backbone to the pure classical version (SimpleNet)

 `--gpu` will use your GPUs.